ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

 A. Good-tasting food.
 I’m a bit of a people-pleaser, so definitely making a customer happy, doing foam art, having fun while I’m here.

 Q. Why Maude’s?
 What makes it different?
 A. I’ve had some opportunities to get jobs at other places, and I’ve been here for six years now, so there’s definitely motivation to hang on, and part of that is definitely my dad and that our relationship has been able to grow since working together.
 He’s very easy to work for and with.
 The way we do the hiring here is that the employees hire, so you’re always able to choose the people you want to work with.
 Everybody hangs out outside of Maude’s and everybody does enjoy each other’s company when we are here.
-Nobody has gotten into any fights.”
+Nobody has gotten into any fights.

 Q. What’s the best part about working at Maude’s?
 A. Getting to do specials, coming up with really awesome soups, just being able to do new creative stuff all the time and really push my limits as a baker.
 Our core menu stays the same, but we always have specials going.
 We do a lot of gluten-free specials.